-150. (1) At every prison programmes of evening educational classes Evening classhall be arranged; and reasonable facilities, under such conditions as the Superintendent may determine, shall be allowed to prisoners who wish in their leisure time to improve their education by correspondence courses or private study, or to practise handicrafts.
+(1) At every prison, programmes of evening educational classes shall be arranged; and reasonable facilities, under such conditions as the Director may determine, shall be allowed to prisoners who wish in their leisure time to improve their education by correspondence courses or private study, or to practise handicrafts.

-- (2) Special attention shall be paid to the education of illiterate prisoners, if necessary within the hours normally allotted to work. - (3) Every prisoner able to profit by the educational facilities provided shall be encouraged to do so. - 151.
-A library shall be provided in every prison, and, subject to these Rules and to such conditions as the Superintendent may determine, Library every prisoner shall be allowed to have library books and to exchange them as often as practicable.
+- (2) Special attention shall be paid to the education of illiterate prisoners, if necessary, within the hours normally allotted to work. - (3) Every prisoner able to profit by the educational facilities provided shall be encouraged to do so.

+Library.

+A library shall be provided in every prison and, subject to these Rules and to such 151. conditions as the Director may determine, every prisoner shall be allowed to have library books and to exchange them as often as practicable.

-Lectures and concerts, etc.
+Lectures and concerts etc.

-152. The Officer-in-Charge may arrange for lectures, concerts and debates for prisoners to take place outside the hours of labour.
+The Officer-in-Charge may arrange for lectures, concerts and debates for prisoners to take place outside the hours of labour.

-Physical training and recreation 153.
-At each prison facilities shall be provided for physical training, game, and for recreation, both physical and mental, particularly in the case of young prisoners and prisoners serving long sentences.
+Physical training and recreation.

+At each prison, facilities shall be provided for physical training, game and for recreation, both physical and mental, particularly in the case of young prisoners and prisoners serving long sentences.

+Voluntary teachers.

-Voluntary teachers 154.
-The Superintendent may appoint a sufficient number of prison visitors of both sexes as voluntary teachers for the purpose of visiting prisoners regularly during their imprisonment, and for conducting such classes as may be approved.
+The Director may appoint a sufficient number of prison visitors of both sexes as voluntary teachers for the purpose of visiting prisoners regularly during their imprisonment, and for conducting such classes as may be approved.